projectcalico/calico/security/tutorials/calico-policy-advanced.md

 canonical_url: "/security/tutorials/calico-policy-advanced"
 ---

 Calico Network Policies _extend_ the functionalities of Kubernetes Network Policies.
 To demonstrate this, this page will walk through the [Kubernetes Advanced NetworkPolicy](kubernetes-policy-advanced) tutorial but with everything implemented using Calico policies.
-This serves as a good example in highlighting the syntactical differences between the two type of policies while demonstrating Calico Network Policicy's flexibility.
+This serves as a good example in highlighting the syntactical differences between the two type of policies while demonstrating Calico Network Policy's flexibility.

 ### Requirements

 - Calico v2.6.1+ with Kubernetes 1.8+
-- A working Kubernetes cluster and access to it using kubectl
+- A working Kubernetes cluster and access to it using kubectl and calicoctl
 - Your Kubernetes nodes have connectivity to the public internet
 - You are familiar with [Kubernetes NetworkPolicy](kubernetes-policy-basic) or [Kubernetes NetworkPolicy Advanced](kubernetes-policy-advanced)